pybandit/pybandit/doc/development/policies.rst

 Whenever possible, a deprecation path will be provided rather than an outright breaking change.

-pybandit will introduce deprecations in **minor** releases.
+PyBandit will introduce deprecations in **minor** releases.
 These deprecations will preserve the existing behavior while emitting a warning that provide guidance on:

 * How to achieve similar behavior if an alternative is available
-* The pybandit version in which the deprecation will be enforced.
+* The PyBandit version in which the deprecation will be enforced.

 We will not introduce new deprecations in patch releases.

 Deprecations will only be enforced in **major** releases.
-For example, if a behavior is deprecated in pybandit 1.2.0, it will continue to work, with a warning, for all releases in the 1.x series.
+For example, if a behavior is deprecated in PyBandit 1.2.0, it will continue to work, with a warning, for all releases in the 1.x series.
 The behavior will change and the deprecation removed in the next major release (2.0.0).

 .. note::

-   pybandit will sometimes make *behavior changing* bug fixes, as part of minor or patch releases.
+   PyBandit will sometimes make *behavior changing* bug fixes, as part of minor or patch releases.
 Whether or not a change is a bug fix or an API-breaking change is a judgement call.
 We'll do our best, and we invite you to participate in development discussion on the issue tracker or mailing list.

-These policies do not apply to features marked as **experimental** in the documentation. pybandit may change the behavior of experimental features at any time.
+These policies do not apply to features marked as **experimental** in the documentation.
+PyBandit may change the behavior of experimental features at any time.

 Python support
 ~~~~~~~~~~~~~~

-pybandit mirrors the `NumPy guidelines for Python support <https://numpy.org/neps/nep-0029-deprecation_policy.html#implementation>`__.
+PyBandit mirrors the `NumPy guidelines for Python support <https://numpy.org/neps/nep-0029-deprecation_policy.html#implementation>`__.

 Security policy
 ~~~~~~~~~~~~~~~

-To report a security vulnerability to pybandit, please go to https://github.com/pybandit/pybandit/security/policy and see the instructions there.
+To report a security vulnerability to PyBandit, please go to https://github.com/pybandit/pybandit/security/policy and see the instructions there.

 .. _SemVer: https://semver.org